Synerty/synerty-peek/docs/DevelopmentSetup.rst

 ..
 WARNING:: This document extends, Installation Guide (Installation.rst).

 ..
-NOTE:: Most development will be for the plugin, not platform, so these instructions
+NOTE:: Most development will be for the plugins, not platform, so these instructions
     are not high priority.

 Hardward Recommendation